The 7 Ascensions of Praise

 Worship brings you into a level of intimacy with God that is not possible any other way

-Praise prepaes our spirit for the manifest presence of God, it opens up our spirit for God to deposit His Seed within us.
+Praise prepares our spirit for the manifest presence of God, it lubricates and expands our spirit for God to deposit His Seed within us during worship.

 God's Seed when germinated can manifest in multiple ways:

-Whatever our most pressing need is, worship is the fastest, most efficient way of receiving it from God
+Whatever our most pressing need is, worship is the fastest, most efficient way of having that need met by God.

 There are 7 Steps or Ascensions of Praise

-Each step takes you closer to the experience of worship
+Each step takes you closer and closer to the experience of worship

 They are each represented by a different Hebrew word